-Zanjan probably dates back to the Sassanid period.
-Conquered by the Muslims in the 7th century, obliterated by the Mongols and by Tamerlane in the 13 th and 14 th centuries, and having a vivid record in civilization, culture, arts and sciences.
+the construction of the city dates back to the Sasanian empire.
+Conquered by the Muslims in the 7th century, obliterated by the Mongols and by Tamerlane during the 13th and 14th centuries, and having a vivid record in civilization, culture, arts and sciences.